dtcenter/MET/docs/Users_Guide/config_options.rst

                                   an xarray object.
     }

-* The "wind_thresh" entry is an array of thresholds used to filter wind speed values when computing VL1L2 vector partial sums.
+* The wind_thresh entry is an array of thresholds used to filter wind speed values when computing VL1L2 vector partial sums.
 Only those U/V pairs that meet this wind speed criteria will be included in the sums.
   Setting this threshold to NA will result in all U/V pairs being used.

-* The "wind_logic" entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed wind_thresh settings are combined when filtering matched pairs of forecast and observed wind speeds.
+* The wind_logic entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed wind_thresh settings are combined when filtering matched pairs of forecast and observed wind speeds.

-* The "eclv_points" entry specifies the economic cost/loss ratio points to be evaluated.
+* The eclv_points entry specifies the economic cost/loss ratio points to be evaluated.
 For each cost/loss ratio specified, the relative value will be computed and written to the ECLV output line.
 This entry may either be specified as an array of numbers between 0 and 1 or as a single